Earn an MBA in Project Management

 The MBA in Project Management online combines theory with practical application.
 You can graduate with a set of tools that complement today's tech-intensive workplace.

-In the updated yet rigorous curriculum, you'll engage in scenario-based learning opportunities, allowing you to complete activities and individually graded group work based on solving real-world business problems.
+In the updated curriculum, you'll engage in scenario-based learning opportunities, allowing you to complete activities and individually graded group work based on solving real-world business problems.
 This type of learning offers hands-on learning experience in your online classroom that mimics real-world work settings and challenges.

 Taught by professors with many years of business experience, your courses will focus on how to lead a project from start to finish – smoothly.
 You’ll learn how to define the scope of a project, develop a project timeline, and identify costs and resources.